Anthropology

 - identify bones and features of the human skeleton and apply that knowledge to distinguish position, articulation, and side of the body for specific bones.

-- demonstrate knowledge of the basic principles of molecular and Mendelian genetics; identify sources of biological variation and the inheritance of that variation; apply that knowledge to solve genetics problems; identify the outcomes of evolutionary processes.
+- explain the basic principles of molecular and Mendelian genetics; identify sources of biological variation and the inheritance of that variation; apply that knowledge to solve genetics problems; and identify the outcomes of evolutionary processes.

 - describe the of principles of biological classification and taxonomy, and apply those principles to classification of the Order Primates.